Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/12/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G9DUE0Z9J/the-face-of-a-warrior">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UZ0G75/the-trailmon-graveyard-sleeping-in-darkness">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Raven's condition takes a turn for the worse as the worst comes to pass politically.<br>The governor has been assassinated, meaning the local lords must now brace for war.
-Can<br>Ars lead House Louvent in his ailing father's stead?</p>
+<p align="center">Still reeling from the fact that he may have a connection to Duskmon, Kouji and<br>Takuya go in search of answers.
+The rest of the group stumbles upon a Trailmon<br>Graveyard where an old Trailmon says he can tell them all about the Rose Star!</p>
 </td>
 </tr>
 </table>